Ural State University of Architecture and Art

 K.

-Doctor of Art Studies, professor, Department of Art Education and Decorative Arts.
+Doctor of Art Studies, professor, Department of Art History and Pedagogy of Art.

 Herzen State Pedagogical University of Russia,